 3. The jobs.

 Oregon, in particular, is a great place for those who want to pursue a nursing career.
-In 2015, the Bureau of Labor Statistics declared Oregon as the fifth highest paying state for registered nurses in the country.
-On average, registered nurses in the state earned an average annual salary of $83,800.
+In 2020, the Bureau of Labor Statistics declared Oregon as the fourth highest paying state for registered nurses in the country.
+On average, registered nurses in the state earned an average annual salary of $96,230.
 The bureau also anticipates that employment for registered nurses will grow by 16% between 2014 and 2024, which is the faster than any other occupation in the state.
 The growth is due to:

 - Increased importance of preventive care.